-This means current borrowers really shouldn’t be borrowing extra in the hopes that it will be forgiven.
+This means current students really shouldn’t be borrowing extra in the hopes that it will be forgiven.

-There are a number of reasons why such a move would be a bad idea…
+There are several reasons why such a move would be a bad idea…

 Student Debt Cancellation May Never Happen

-Aside from all the electoral items on this checklist, another major obstacle to debt cancellation happening is that there are a ton of alternatives to student loan forgiveness.
+Aside from all the electoral challenges, another major obstacle to debt cancellation happening is that there are a ton of alternatives to student loan forgiveness.
 These alternatives, such as restoring bankruptcy protections and improving income-driven repayment options, could help many borrowers and cost far less than forgiveness.
 Many Republicans and some Democrats will argue for taking smaller steps first.